Skip to content

 - What the data flow looks like

-Chain-of-thought adds overhead.
-For simple tasks, it's overkill:
+Reasoning plans add overhead.
+For simple tasks, they are overkill:

-Use chain-of-thought when the problem requires reasoning about multiple interacting pieces.
+Use a reasoning plan when the problem requires multiple interacting pieces, risky systems, or real uncertainty.
 Skip it when the task is direct and unambiguous.

 Combining With Other Techniques

-Chain-of-thought + Decomposition: Use chain-of-thought to plan the decomposition.
+Reasoning plan + Decomposition: Use the plan to break the feature into implementation steps.
 "Think through how to break this feature into implementation steps, then we'll build each one."

-Chain-of-thought + Few-shot: "Here's how I solved a similar problem [example].
-Think through how this approach applies to my new problem, then adapt it."
+Reasoning plan + Few-shot: "Here's how I solved a similar problem [example].
+Explain how this approach applies to my new problem, then adapt it."

-Chain-of-thought + Constraints: "Think through the approach, but keep these constraints in mind: no external dependencies, client-side only, must work offline."
+Reasoning plan + Constraints: "Create the plan with these constraints in mind: no external dependencies, client-side only, must work offline."

 Try this now

-Take one risky task from your backlog and rewrite it into a three-phase request:
+Take one risky task from your backlog and rewrite it into a four-phase request:

-Do not let the agent skip to phase three until you agree with phases one and two.
+Do not let the agent skip to code until you agree with the plan.

 Prompt to give your agent

 Use this for tasks with real logic, architecture, or debugging complexity: "I need help with [problem].
-Before writing code, work in three phases.
+Before writing code, work in four phases.

 Phase 1: Think